coder-mike/microvium/readme.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](./LICENSE)

-An ultra-compact, embeddable scripting engine for microcontrollers for executing a small subset of the JavaScript language.
+An ultra-compact, embeddable scripting engine for microcontrollers for executing a small subset of the JavaScript language, with a focus on simplicity and ease of use.

 There are a few similar alternatives floating around but Microvium takes a unique approach (see [Alternatives](#alternatives) below).